Francesco Ricci - University of Rome, Tor Vergata

 Email: francesco.ricci@uniroma2.it

 Short CV: Francesco Ricci is a professor at the Chemistry Department of the University of Rome, Tor Vergata.
-His research interests lie in the fields of electrochemical sensors, DNA functional nanotechnology, DNA-based sensors, aptamers, conformational switching probes and smart drug-release.
+His research interests lie in the fields of DNA functional nanotechnology, DNA-based sensors, synthetic biology and supramolecular chemistry.
 After the PhD in Chemistry earned in 2005 at the University of Rome, Tor Vergata, Francesco Ricci spent 2 years as a visiting post-doc researcher at the University of California, Santa Barbara.
 Francesco Ricci has been awarded an International Marie Curie Outgoing Fellowship (2010), an ERC Starting Grant (2013) and an ERC Consolidator Grant (2019).
 He is also the recipient of the inaugural 2017 ACS “Advances in Measurement Science Lectureship” Award and the 2017 “Heinrich Emanuel Merck Award on Analytical Science”.

 Link to the complete Curriculum Vitae